-Rowing is a calorie-burning cardio workout that can quickly strengthen your body.
-Rowing machine before and after photos often show improvement across the entire body.
-But rowing is particularly beneficial for the back, shoulders, abs and arms.
+Rowing is a calorie-burning cardio workout that can quickly strengthen your entire body.
+Rowing machine before-and-after photos often show improvement in many muscle groups.
+But rowing is particularly beneficial for your back, shoulders, abs and arms.

 Video of the Day